antiDigest/SignificantLocations/README.md

 1. Why are we even finding locations for a particular user, if we have to recommend the locations from a group (since that is what has more locations).

-2. okay, one argument here could be that the LL graph for a prticular user will define his/her taste.
+2. okay, one argument here could be that the LL graph for a particular user will define his/her taste.
 But how ??
 How do we extract taste from a set of locations, which have been ranked on the basis of a modified PageRank algorithm ?
 And how do we use those places in a set of similar users ?

 3.

-We want this and for each class of users:
+We want this and for <strong>each class of users</strong>:

 Score|Specification
 ---|---|